mintlify/assistant-embed-example/README.md

 See [Tutorial: Build an in-app documentation assistant](https://wwww.mintlify.com/docs/guides/assistant-embed) or step-by-step instructions to embed and customize the widget.

+## AI SDK version requirements

+This example uses Vercel AI SDK v4.
+If you upgrade to AI SDK v5, the `useChat` hook has significant breaking changes that require code updates:

+- The `streamProtocol: 'data'` parameter is removed
+- Message types have changed (UIMessage vs ModelMessage)
+- Tool invocation handling has been redesigned

+If you use AI SDK v5, refactor the `AssistantWidget.jsx` component to match the new API.
+For details on migrating to v5, see the [AI SDK migration guide](https://ai-sdk.dev/docs/migration-guides/migration-guide-5-0).

 ## Setup

 1. Install dependencies: